 The Link Between Spirituality And Mental Health

-Before discussing how spiritually and mental health, as well as physical health, are connected, it is important to understand what spirituality means.
-For some people spirituality is a synonym for religion, while for others it is a much more encompassing term.
-When talking about spirituality it is important to clarify the meaning during the conversation to avoid confusion and possible misunderstandings.
+Before discussing how spirituality and mental health, as well as physical health, are connected, it is important to understand what spirituality means.
+For some people, spirituality is a synonym for religion, while for others, it is a much more encompassing term.
+When talking about spirituality, it is important to clarify the meaning during the conversation, to avoid confusion and possible misunderstandings.

 Religious beliefs will influence the expression and definition of spirituality for an individual.
 For example, many of the world's major religions, including Christianity, Judaism and Islam, worship God although their specific religious practices may be very different.